saulsluz/promise-foreach/README.md

 # promise-foreach
-Simple implementation of foreach based on promises for parallel requests.
+Very simple and useful implementation of foreach based on promises for parallel requests.
+For NodeJS.

 Works great in the browser with [browserify](http://github.com/substack/node-browserify).